Siftah/get_iplayer/fileprefix.md

 ## get_iplayer File Prefix Configuration

-get_iplayer 2.83 introduced a slightly extended syntax for [[substitution parameters|documentation#substitution-parameters]] used with the `fileprefix` option.
+get_iplayer 2.83 introduced a slightly extended syntax for [substitution parameters](documentation#substitution-parameters) used with the `fileprefix` option.
 It is now possible to define separators in `fileprefix` that are omitted when the associated parameter is empty.
 This should be of use to all get_iplayer users, but will be of particular value to XBMC users since XBMC expects particular formats for names of files to be automatically imported.

 From [this mailing list post](http://www.mail-archive.com/get_iplayer@lists.infradead.org/msg03745.html):